pralab/secml/README.md

 [scikit-learn](https://scikit-learn.org/) and [pytorch](https://pytorch.org/),
 widely-used packages for scientific computing and machine learning with Python.

-As a result, most of the interfaces of the library should be pretty familiar to frequent users of those packages.
+As a result, most of the library interfaces should be pretty familiar to frequent users of those packages.

 The primary data class is the `secml.array.CArray`, multi-dimensional